rpwachowski/runtime-issues/README.md

 ### Caveats

-The implementation is full of black-magic wizardry and is intended to be used for debugging alone.
+The implementation is full of chaotic wizardry and is intended to be used for debugging alone.
 This is not a replacement for logging and may break at any given time.
 You should use this in addition the first-party logging APIs provided by Apple.

 Logging was recently updated to provide for a modern, Swift-friendly interface.
 You can check out the WWDC presentation [here](https://developer.apple.com/videos/play/wwdc2020/10168/).